School Pandemic EBT 2022-2023: Food Benefits for Students

 - Fruits and vegetables

 - Meat, fish, and poultry

 - Dairy products

 - Snack foods

-See a more detailed list of items you can and cannot buy with these benefits.
+See a detailed list of items you can and cannot buy with your benefits.

 Please remember that you cannot give your card to someone else.
 It is illegal to sell, trade, or give your School P-EBT benefits to another person.